raystack/dagger/docs/guides/create_dagger.md

 - Influx sink is useful for data analytics or even for data validation while iterating over the business logic.
 - For the InfluxDB sink, you have to specify the InfluxDB level information as well as an influx measurement to push the processed data.
 - Showing some of the configurations essential for influx sink Dagger.
-Find more about them here[update link].
+Find more about them [here](https://github.com/odpf/dagger/tree/main/docs/reference/configuration.md).

 ```properties
 # === sink config ===